Why Your Vagus Nerve Deserves a Standing Ovation

 Now, back to how to manage the next few years with as much grace as possible…

-the answer lies in your nervous system.
+The answer lies in your nervous system.

 Vagal Tone (and Why It Matters)